TEAM Design, Prototyping, and Fabrication Facilities

 TEAM’s goal is to take the pain and hassle out of prototyping, so engineers and innovators can test their ideas and get them into production and on the market with minimal delays.
 TEAM’s advanced prototyping equipment makes it possible to create highly intricate prototypes with complex, moving parts at an affordable cost.
 Combined with our traditional metal-working fabrication shop, TEAM has everything an engineer needs to bring their designs into reality.

-Between the two spaces, virtually everything needed to take a concept from idea to physical object can be found.
-The space is primarily in place to support graduate and undergraduate level research for the department of Biomedical Engineering, but can collaborate with others as workload permits.
+Between the three spaces, virtually everything needed to take a concept from idea to physical object can be found.
+The TEAM Facilities are primarily in place to support graduate and undergraduate level research for the department of Biomedical Engineering, but can collaborate with others as workload permits.

 TEAM Prototyping and Design Laboratory (Top), TEAM Manufacturing Laboratory (Bottom)